yamadashy/repopack/README.md

 [![node](https://img.shields.io/node/v/repopack.svg?maxAge=1000)](https://www.npmjs.com/package/repopack)

 Repopack is a powerful tool that packs your entire repository into a single, AI-friendly file.
-It is perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.
+It is Ideal when you need to provide your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.

 ## 🌟 Features

-- **AI-Optimized**: Formats your codebase in a way that's easy for AI to understand and process.
+- **AI-optimized**: Formats your codebase in a way that's easy for AI to understand and process.
 - **Token Counting**: Provides token counts for each file and the entire repository, useful for LLM context limits.
-- **Simple to Use**: You need just one command to pack your entire repository.
+- **Simple to Use**: You only need one command to pack your entire repository.
 - **Customizable**: Easily configure what to include or exclude.
 - **Git-Aware**: Automatically respects your .gitignore files.
 - **Security-Focused**: Incorporates [Secretlint](https://github.com/secretlint/secretlint) for robust security checks to detect and prevent inclusion of sensitive information.